pchp250g8-home-python-tutorials/python-gui-robot-task-5-5/README.md

 RobotTask-5-5.
 Python Tutorials.
 Actor Robot.
 StepInDev Platform.
 GUI Application.
+First robot environmet:
-The robot's field is 3 cells long and 2 cells wide.
-It has blue walls around the perimeter.
+The robot's field is 3 cells long and 3 cells wide.
+It has blue walls around its perimeter.
+A corridor is created using a square measuring 2 cells long and 2 cells wide, in which the robot is located.
+Second robot environmet:
+The robot's field is 4 cells long and 4 cells wide.
+It has blue walls around its perimeter.
+A corridor is created using a square measuring 3 cells long and 3 cells wide, in which the robot is located.
 The robot's starting position is marked with a blue square.
 The robot's final position is marked with a red house.
 The painted cells of the field are marked with a large orange square.
-Some cells have the walls around.
 The task is to move the robot from its starting position to its final position. (see figures).
 Solve the problem for all robot environments (write a common code).
 The solution of the task is located in the file "Task-5-5.py".